tomdavies98/Projects/README.md

 # Projects
-A series of projects that I completed/attempted outside of college.
+A series of projects that I completed/attempted as a college student.